FAQs

 • Your dates of travel

-• Date that would be most convenient for you to visit your sponsored child
+• A date that would be most convenient for you to visit your sponsored child

-Since this is an individual visit, you will need to make your own plane and hotel reservations and provide your personal transportation.
+Since this is an individual visit, you will need to make your own flight and hotel reservations and provide your personal ground transportation.
 For security reasons, OneChild staff will arrange to meet you and drive you to the Hope Center and back.

 Possible expenses could include transportation, a translator, food, and a gift basket.
 We will provide an estimate of any expenses upon request.

 Yes.
 A Traveler Information form will be sent to you.
-This will need to be returned to OneChild.
-The form will include traveler and emergency information, a media waiver, guidelines for the visit, and a covenant not to sue.
+Once you fill it out, it will need to be returned to OneChild.
+The form includes traveler and emergency information, a media waiver, guidelines for the visit, and a covenant not to sue.
+Contact us and we will send you the form.

 Anyone who plans to visit a sponsored child will need to fill out the form separately.
 The form may be copied.